Search results for

 How do free texting apps work?

 Free texting apps send texts the way any other service does.
 You send the text, and the other person receives it.
-However, these services work separately from your phone and often have a data component.
+However, these services work separately from your phone plan and number, and these often work over data.
 That means you can send texts from a website or mobile app, which still appear as regular texts on the recipient’s phone.

 Google Voice